What steps can an acquirer of a target company take to secure deal exclusivity?

 The use of exclusivity agreements is standard practice in the Isle of Man and follows market practice in the UK.

-In 2015 the Civil Code of the Russian Federation has been supplemented with Article 434.1 ‘Contractual negotiations’.
-This Article requires bona fide conduct of negotiations and establishes so-called pre-contractual liability of a party to negotiations acting in bad faith.
+Article 434.1 ‘Contractual negotiations’ of the Civil Code of the Russian Federation requires bona fide conduct of negotiations and establishes so-called pre-contractual liability of a party to negotiations that is acting in bad faith.

 Unreasonable and unexpected withdrawal from negotiations in a situation where the other party cannot reasonably predict such termination of negotiations is now viewed as bad faith negotiating and may result in a breaching party’s liability in the form of payment of other parties’ damages.